slim-template/slim/doc/smart.md

       > be charged now.
     p
       Check
-      a href=r(:faq) our FAQ
+      a href='/faq' our FAQ
       > for more info.

 (Note the use of the explicit text indicator `>` to distinguish lowercase text from tags).

-However, sometimes you do not want the whitespace around the inline tag.
+However, sometimes you do not want any whitespace around the inline tag at all.
-Fortunately smart text takes care of the most common cases for you as well.
+Fortunately the plugin takes care of the most common cases for you as well.
-The leading newline is suppressed if the smart text block begins with a character from the `:smart_text_begin_chars` set (`,.;:!?)]}` by default).
+The newline before the tag is suppressed if the preceding line ends with a character from the `:smart_text_end_chars` set (`([{` by default).
-Similarly, trailing newline is suppressed if the smart text block ends with a character from the `:smart_text_end_chars` set (`([{` by default).
+Similarly, the newline after the tag is suppressed if the following line begins with a character from the `:smart_text_begin_chars` set (`,.;:!?)]}` by default).
-This makes it quite easy to mix normal text with links or spans like this:
+This makes it quite easy to naturally mix normal text with links or spans like this:

     p
       Please proceed to